 Recognized by Michelin from 2016 to 2018, this restaurant is the origin of Osaka’s famous gourmet Takoyaki.
 The head of the family and founder of Takoyaki, Tomekichi Endo was born in Aizu, Fukushima Prefecture.
 The name Aizuya is said to have been taken from his hometown.
-They have rajoyaki first instead of Takoyaki which has beef fillings.
+They have rajoyaki first instead of it which has beef fillings.
 Two years after rajoyaki, Takoyaki was born.
-Nowadays, they serve one of the best Takoyaki in the Kansai region.
+Nowadays, they serve one of the best one in the Kansai region.
 The only ingredient for the original takoyaki was an octopus.
 It has become a gourmet food that represents Osaka.

 “Hanadako” is another top restaurant that serves Takoyaki.
 The location of this restaurant is in the Shin Umeda Shokudo district of Umeda, Osaka.
 At first glance, the atmosphere seems to be mistaken for a standing bar, but there’s a delicious Kansai gourmet inside!
-Especially popular green onion mayo has plenty of green onions and you can’t see the takoyaki.
+Especially popular green onion mayo has plenty of green onions and you can’t see the it.
 In addition, it looks impactful, but it’s not greasy, so you can eat it easily.
 This restaurant is not just only famous for the locals but also for the foreigners who are visiting the Kansai.

 Takoyaki Doraku Wanaka Osaka Castle

 Wanaka is a sushi and confectionery store before.
 But now it is a Takoyaki store near Osaka Castle.
-They serve fresh and delicious Takoyaki with a generous amount of toppings and fillings with lots of varieties.
+They serve fresh and delicious one with a generous amount of toppings and fillings with lots of varieties.
 Since this is near to a concert venue which is Osaka-jo Hall, you can actually go and attend the concert without getting hungry!

 If you want to enjoy the night in Osaka, this restaurant is indeed a perfect place to stay.
 In Takoriki, you can have both Takoyaki and wine together.